Yoshifab Catch Can Installation |

 this drain port.
 This is not always convenient in a

-Volvo due to tight space, although there are plenty of people who
+Volvo due to tight space, although there seems to be plenty of people who

-![]() As seen above, the oil drain for this engine block extends down past the oil pump and ends just above the bottom of the oil pan.
-It's designed to end below the oil level, so it doesn't get affected by elevated pressures (from boost) in the crankcase.
-As you'll see in MY installation, I opted to NOT use the drain port on this vent fitting.
+As seen above, the oil drain below the stock crankcase vent box for a B21/23 or B230 extends down past the oil pump and ends just above the bottom of the oil pan.
+It's designed to end BELOW THE OIL LEVEL, so it doesn't get affected by elevated crankcase pressures due to boost.
+As you'll see in MY installation below, I opted to NOT use the drain port on this block vent fitting.

 That drain port can be capped off with a -8 AN Female Cap,